 Our intake asks the specific history needed to distinguish these.
 If your answers suggest something beyond uncomplicated ED, we'll say so and refund the visit.

 AUA first-line PDE5 inhibitors for ED: sildenafil 25–100 mg on-demand, tadalafil 10–20 mg on-demand or 2.5–5 mg daily, or vardenafil 10–20 mg on-demand.
 All three require cardiovascular risk assessment and are contraindicated with nitrates.
-Your provider picks based on desired duration, drug interactions, and any prior side-effect history.
+Your clinician picks based on desired duration, drug interactions, and any prior side-effect history.

 | Medication | Onset / duration | Typical dosing | Key notes | Cash price (30 doses) |